-Density: Lower housing density is a key characteristic of KDBH, particularly as it reflects the semi-rural nature of the Area.
-No absolute figure or average is set for future housing in the Neighbourhood Plan Area, but it is essential that new development reflects the locality and that any suggestion of a cramped appearance is avoided.
+Density: Lower housing density is a key characteristic of some parts of KDBH, particularly as it reflects the semi-rural nature of the Area.
+No absolute figure or average is set for future housing in the Neighbourhood Plan Area, but it is important that new development reflects the locality and that any suggestion of a cramped appearance is avoided.